-The aggregation statute also requires the Town to consult with the Department of Energy Resources (DOER) in developing its aggregation plan.
-The Town submitted a draft of its Aggregation Plan to DOER,
+The Aggregation Statute also requires municipalities to consult with the Department of Energy Resources (DOER) in developing an aggregation plan.
+The Communities submitted a draft of the Aggregation Plan to DOER, and representatives of the Communities discussed the draft with DOER.
+DOER's consultation letter is provided as Attachment B to Exhibit 3 of the Petition.